GuillermoLeonPy/sgp/README.md

 * The graphical interface is built with Vaadin framework (https://vaadin.com/) version 7

-* Uses Spring framework version 4 to manage the lifecycle of the back end objects; services and daos
+* Uses Spring framework version 4 to manage the lifecycle of the back end objects; services and daos.
+The definitions are in the WebContent/WEB-INF/sgp-application-context.xml file

 * Tested on Wildly application server version 9.0.2